ispeakcomputer/docker_image_scanner/README.md

 ### Exmaple Input

-The source file contains a repo url, a space, and the a SHA per line
+The source text url contains a repo url, a space, and the a SHA per line

 ```
 https://github.com/app-sre/qontract-reconcile.git 30af65af14a2dce962df923446afff24dd8f123e